 1. Fragrances are Oil Based

 Fragrance oils are composed of synthetic and natural ingredients.
 The exact composition of ingredients will vary depending on the fragrance.
 In any case, fragrances are oil-based.
-And like most other oil-based substances, fragrances are flammable in their pure, undiluted state.
+And like most other oil-based substances (including essential oils), fragrances are flammable in their pure, undiluted state.

 Once you mix fragrances with wax to make a candle or wax melt, the concentration of fragrance oil is much lower, making it safe to burn with a wick or melt in a wax warmer.
 However, undiluted fragrance oils can potentially light on fire if you expose them to an open flame or a source of ignition.
 You can read more about this in our blog Flash Points 101, which we recommend to anyone who is new to fragrance oils.